-He is also lovingly remembered in a beautiful book Francis Baines: musician of several parts, with reminiscences, both moving and hilarious (including more fine maestro-baiting stories), from a variety of egregious musicians—a contribution to the ethnographic history of musical life in 20th century Britain.
+He is also lovingly remembered in a beautiful book Francis Baines: musician of several parts, with reminiscences, both moving and hilarious (including more fine maestro-baiting stories), from a variety of distinguished musicians—a contribution to the ethnographic history of musical life in 20th-century Britain.

 I’ll limit myself to one story from the book:

 Nimbus recording session sometime in the 1980s.
 Mozart symphonies, Hanover band.
 Complete takes of whole movements being the modus operandi of this recording company, the rather inexperienced producer emerged from the box to report back on the first take.
 He said something along the lines of

 “It started off well, and then became a bit confused and not so clear in the middle, but towards the end it got better and finished well.”

 “I believe it’s what they call sonata form.”